2ndSightLab/ai-tracker/fixed.md

 🟡 Wrong IP in admin user policy

-🟡 Fix KMS key deployment
+🟡 Fix KMS key deployment - ERROR: deploy-kms-logs-key.sh is not implemented

 🟡 remove SECURITY_ACCOUNT_ID, etc. in delegate scripts, + configure > all these can be replaced with the deploy acct name/id